INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>

 INSPIRE is embedded in the National Spatial Data Strategy (NGIS) that has been revised to NGIS 2.0 and adopted by the Steering Committee GDI-DE in 2024 and approved by the IT Planning Council on political level.
 The strategy ensures that geoinformation can be easily used for all spatially relevant decision-making processes, also in order to contribute to overcoming current challenges such as the digital transformation.
-The strategy sets out the following priorities.
+The strategy sets out the following priorities:

 - Priority 1: Increase the diversity of the data offered by the GDI-DE
 - Priority 2: Improve access to geoinformation